zaufi/zaufi.github.com/_posts/2014-01-19-portage-diet-part2.md

 rerun all the time after `.skel` file has modified, I've (re)read `man rsync` again paying attention to filtering rules description.

-I was given a hint that script actually is not required.
+I was given a hint, that the script actually is not required.
 Everything can be done using only `rsync` filtering rules.
-The key feature is (I missed that first time reading it ;-)
+The key feature is (I missed that, first time reading it ;-)

 <blockquote><p class="text-info">
     If pattern starts w/ a slash it is matched to the root of transfer, otherwise it is matched